Table of Contents

 Pay attention to how your clients talk about success.
 Do they care about "qualified leads" or "phone calls"?
 Are they focused on revenue, conversions, or booked consultations?

 Mirror that language in your commentary.
-When clients see familiar terms, the report feels personalized—and more relevant.
+When clients see familiar terms, the report feels personalized and more relevant.
+Many agencies build this into their month-end routine: account managers compile notes on their clients' campaigns, add commentary, and highlight key trends before the report goes out.

-10. Embed a Video Walkthrough of the Results
+15. Embed a video walkthrough of the results

-Sometimes, the best way to ensure a client understands the report is to explain it directly—without needing to schedule a meeting.
+Sometimes the best way to make sure a client understands the report is to explain it directly, without scheduling a meeting.

-Recording a short video walkthrough using a screen recording tool (like Loom or Vidyard) allows you to highlight key wins, flag issues, and explain what’s coming next.
-Clients can watch it on their own time, replay it if needed, and forward it to internal stakeholders.
+Recording a short video walkthrough using a screen recording tool like Loom or Vidyard lets you highlight key wins, flag issues, and explain what's coming next.
+Clients can watch on their own time, replay it, and forward it to internal stakeholders.

-Even a quick 3–5 minute video can go a long way in reinforcing your value, especially for clients who prefer to listen instead of read.
+Even a quick 3 to 5 minute video goes a long way in reinforcing your value, especially for clients who prefer to listen instead of read.
+Written summaries and walkthrough videos placed directly in the report help qualify the data and highlight the points you don't want missed.

 When your reports are written like a trusted advisor instead of a data dump, clients stop skimming and start paying attention.